-$$|f(V) - g(W)| \ge \delta(U)/(j+1).$$
+$$|f(V) - g(W)| \ge \delta(U)/c(n - 3t, 2t)$$

-The implications of this result for the asynchronous agreement algorithm are analogous to what Theorem 12 has to say about the synchronous algorithm: There exist multisets V, W, and U, such that if correct processes p and q (using approximation functions f and g, respectively) receive multisets of values V and W, respectively, in some round of execution, and U is the multiset of values held by correct processes at the start of that round, then the new approximations held by p and q at the end of the round can be no closer than $\delta(U)/(j+1)$.
-The lower bound given by this result also matches the upper bound provided by the function f_A .
+The implications of this result for the asynchronous agreement algorithm are analogous to what Theorem 3 has to say about the synchronous algorithm: there exist multisets V, W, and U, such that if correct processes p and q (using approximation functions f and g, respectively) receive multisets of values V and W, respectively, in some round of execution, and U is the multiset of values held by correct processes at the start of that round, then the new approximations held by p and q at the end of the round can be no closer than $\delta(U)/c(n-3t,2t)$.
+The lower bound given by this result also matches the upper bound provided by the function $f{2t,t}$.

-As before, the theorem is proved with the aid of the following "chain lemma."
+As before, the theorem is proved with the aid of a chain lemma.
+Let c = c(n - 3t, 2t).
+The chain is defined so that: